 |USB||USB 1.1 with device and host support|

 |Real time clock||1- RTC|

-Raspberry Pi foundation provided two programming options to write programs for Raspberry Pi Pico board such as C/C++ SDK and micropython.
-They also provide their own SDks for both C and Micropyhton.
+Raspberry Pi foundation provided two programming options to write programs for the Raspberry Pi Pico board such as C/C++ SDK and Micropython.
+They also provide their own SDKs for both C and Micropyhton.

 - Pico C/C++ SDK

 We can also program Raspberry Pi Pico using Thonny IDE and support for Pico board is available in thonny IDE.
 You can refere to this getting started guide of Thonny MicroPython IDE:

 You can refer to Pico datasheet to explore further:

 In the coming tutorials, we will start writing our first program for the RPI Pico development board.
 Meanwhile, you may like to check these recent projects developed with Raspberry Pi Pico: